Skip to navigation | Skip to main content | Skip to footer

 Detecting malpractice

-Tools to detect AI-generated content are unreliable and biased and must not be used to identify academic malpractice in summative assessment.
+Tools to detect AI-generated content are unreliable and biased and cannot be relied on to identify academic malpractice in summative assessment.
 Output from such tools cannot currently be used as evidence of malpractice.

 Research